fontfish/AlbaMinchoKana/Notes&ToDo/Dakuten.md

 ## The Issue

 One thing I have noticed with great frequency when reading Japanese, especially at small sizes such as in ruby (振り仮名) lettering, is the difficulty in differentiating between these marks.
-Surprisingly similar, especially in pixelated or bad printing conditions, this can make an impact on the ease of reading a novel or webpage, or on finding a word in a dictionary.
-In some cases, context makes the distinction clear, but just as often trying to figure out a word becomes a process of trial and error.
+They can look surprisingly similar, espexially on pixelated screens or in bad printing conditions, this can make an impact on the ease of reading a novel or webpage, or on finding a word in a dictionary.
+In some cases, context makes the distinction clear, but just as often trying to figure out a word becomes a process of trial and error, especially for those new to the language.
 Some typefaces have attempted to overcome this problem by making the *dakuten* bigger or the *handakuten* a thinner ring, but even then it's a more difficult task than I believe necessary to tell the two marks apart.

 ## A New Approach